voschezang/coding-handbook/quotes.md

 * Time is a game played beautifully by children.
 * My TV isn't HD that's too real.
 * Once you let go of music being correct, you can do whatever you want.
+* Happiness is letting go of what you don’t need.
+* Naastenliefde begint met zelfliefde

 ### Patience